techleadpro/aac/README.md

 > npm run dev

-This command will run the service and can interact with the application
+Theses commands will run the service and can interact with the application.

 # Backend specific details